DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - External auditors can provide an unbiased and impartial view of an organization's controls to third parties.
 - 6.1.3 🔴Third-party
     - Third-party audits are conducted by, or on behalf of, another org
+    - The cost and lack of familiarity with an organization's systems can be a drawback to third-party audits.
+For example, someone who is unfamiliar with the systems will take longer to conduct an audit.
+Additionally, they may require additional resources that an internal employee wouldn't need, which may include having someone show them around the building or familiarizing the auditor with the structure of networks.
+    - Since a third party has no vested interest in the company they're auditing, it's fair to say the auditor would be impartial during the audit.
+With that said, they would have less of a reason to not be transparent with whoever they may be auditing.
     - In the case of a third-party audit, the org initiating the audit generally selects the auditors and designs the scope of the audit
     - Large organizations hire  Qualified Security Assessor QSAs, or qualified security assessors, to conduct compliance checks.
 Third-party certification is required for large organizations by PCI-DSS, although smaller organizations can self-certify.
+    - The major audit firms are PricewaterhouseCoopers, KPMG, Deloitte, and Ernst & Young.
     - ❄️**Standards for Attestation Engagements document 18 (SSAE 18)**, The statement on SSAE 18 titled Reporting on Controls, provides a common standard to be used by auditors performing assessments of service orgs with the intent of allowing the org to conduct external assessments, instead of multiple third-party assessments, and then sharing the resulting report with customers and potential customers
         - outside of the US, similar engagements are conducted under the International Standard for Attestation Engagements (ISAE) 3402, Assurance Reports on Controls at a Service Organization
     - SSAE 18 and ISAE 3402 engagements are commonly referred to as a service organization controls (SOC) audits